chernodub/fastify-lifecycle-performance-measurement-plugin/README.md

 ## What metrics are measured and how?

-The plugin adds a set of hooks that measure the time spent in different stages of the request lifecycle.

 Look at the following diagram to understand each metric and the stages of the request lifecycle:

 ![Request lifecycle](./docs/lifecycle-measurements.png)